kenken64/NUSISS-DevOpsEng/workshop/workshop6.md

 ```

-8. Github actions should build wherever there is a push to the release branch
+8. Github actions should build wherever there is a push to the development branch

 ```
 $ git add .